OKaiXiang/ip/AI.md

 Besides using it to directly code for me, I also made use of it for additional information such as debugging, okuke.command instructions for Git, and understanding how some code and software work.

+Every increment since then has been made with extensive help from ChatGPT except Gui.java.
+Where ChatGPT truly excels is when I already have a class that has been made that it could refer to.
+For example, adding the HelpCommand class was simple and can be done by just showing it a previous command as an example and specifying what I would like.